ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/fields_to_artifacts/README.md

 ### Message Destination

-Open the Administrator Settings --> Actions, then:
+Open the Message Destinations tab.
 Create a Queue message destination with programmatic name `fields_to_artifacts`.
 Select Yes for "expect acknowledgement", and add the integration user to its users list.